Zagh Marz

-Zagh Marz (زاغمرز) (Note: Also romanized as Zāgh Marz andZaghemarz) is a village in, and the capital of, Miyan Kaleh Rural District of the Central District of Behshahr County, Mazandaran province, Iran.
+Zagh Marz (زاغمرز) (Note: Also romanized as Zāgh Marz and Zaghemarz) is a village in, and the capital of, Miyan Kaleh Rural District in the Central District of Behshahr County, Mazandaran province, Iran.

 Demographics

 Ethnicity

 In recent years, various ethnic groups have migrated to Zagh Marz and its suburbs.
-However, the vast majority of Zagh Marz and the Abdolmaleki Chahar Galeh area are members of the Abdolmaleki Tribe who are Kurds in origin and settled in this area uninhabited and invaded by the Turkmen nearly two centuries ago.
+However, the vast majority of Zagh Marz and the Abdolmaleki Chahar Galeh area are members of the Abdolmaleki tribe who are Kurds in origin and settled in this area uninhabited and invaded by the Turkmen nearly two centuries ago.

 Population

 At the time of the 2006 National Census, the village's population was 5,830 in 1,521 households.
 The following census in 2011 counted 5,376 people in 1,641 households.
 The 2016 census measured the population of the village as 5,932 people in 1,902 households.
 It was the most populous village in its rural district.